Revolting Rhymes: Animation

 The story was adapted into an original video animation (OVA) by Abbey Broadcast Communications in 1990, which was released straight-to-video through Abbey Home Entertainment.
-It was a faithful adaption of the original story, which was told through Scales and West's audiobook recordings against animations in the style of Quentin Blake's illustrations.
+It was a faithful adaptation of the original story, which was told through Scales and West's audiobook recordings against animations in the style of Quentin Blake's illustrations.
 Re-releases from 1997 onwards redubbed Scales and West's narration with Martin Clunes and Dawn French in the respective stories.

 The poem "Little Red Riding Hood and the Wolf" was adapted into the 1996 television film Little Red Riding Hood for BBC One.

 The book was adapted into a 2016 two-part computer-animated television film for BBC One.
 It was nominated at the 90th Academy Awards for Best Animated Short.